 Advantage of 12c over 10g and 11g Versions

-Here are some important benefits to upgrade to Oracle 12c sooner rather than stick onto Oracle versions 10g or 11g.
+Here are some essential benefits to upgrade to Oracle 12c sooner rather than stick onto Oracle versions 10g or 11g.

 Value for money: The upgraded 12c features and new improvements can be paid for with the help of Support dollars, regardless of new licenses/options not being added to the package.
-The amount paid for 11g Support Renewal (to a large extent) went into the R&D processes for the development, innovations and improvements pertaining to 12c.
+The amount paid for 11g Support Renewal (to a large extent) went into the R&D processes for the development, innovations, and improvements about 12c.
 Therefore, it makes good sense to get back your money's worth by going for the upgrade to Oracle 12c.

 Better Support Experience: The support for 12c seems to be better than that for older releases.
 Even though the Extended Support programs related to 11g provided plenty of runway for 12c upgrade, the support resources are certainly more focused on the release of this version of Oracle.
 As only a negligible part of annual maintenance fees directly applies to software fixes, it is a good idea to maximize the value of support dollars by upgrading to newer versions as soon as possible.

-Multitenant & Plugged Database: Oracle’s 12c contains a new feature that enables simpler consolidation of more than one database.
-It also enables the transfer of databases to the cloud to make IaaS, PaaS, DBaaS, etc. deployments more successful.
+Multitenant & Plugged Database: Oracle’s 12c contains a new feature that enables a more straightforward consolidation of more than one database.
+It also allows the transfer of databases to the cloud to make IaaS, PaaS, DBaaS, etc. deployments more successful.
 This version offers reduced efforts and time, improved management, and more effectiveness for database upgrades, recovery, backup, etc. Better server resource utilization leads to enhanced levels of consolidation in 12c.
 The pluggable database features present in single-tenant architecture can be used without new licenses/options, thereby making the upgrade process simpler.

-Automatic Data Optimization -New Heat Map features help in the monitoring of a database’s read/write activities that enable DBAs to conveniently identify the data categorized as hot/warm/cold in relation to access frequency.
-Additionally, smart compression, storage tiering and other related features automatically compress and arrange data on the basis of its activity and age.
-This is applicable to OLTP, Archive data, Data Warehouse, etc.
+Automatic Data Optimization -New Heat Map features help in the monitoring of a database’s read/writes activities that enable DBAs to conveniently identify the data categorized as hot/warm/cold to access frequency.
+Additionally, smart compression, storage tiering, and other related features automatically compress and arrange data based on its activity and age.
+This applies to OLTP, Archive data, Data Warehouse, etc.

-In case you have been thinking of 12c upgrade then it is indeed time to go through its functions, tools and features in greater details.
-We have tried our best to give you a closer look at why it is important to prepare, upgrade, migrate, manage and report to new 12c environments.
-In this article we have thrown light on the difference between Oracle 11g and 12c, the difference between Oracle 10g vs 11g, advantages of Oracle 12c over 11g and 10g etc. Alongside, we have shed light upon oracle 11 g new features, Oracle 10g new features and the new features Oracle 12 c for your benefit.
-In case you have any further inputs related to Oracle 12c vs 11g then write to us in the Comments section below.
+In case you have been thinking of a 12c upgrade, then it is indeed time to go through its functions, tools, and features in more significant detail.
+We have tried our best to give you a closer look at why it is essential to prepare, upgrade, migrate, manage, and report to new 12c environments.
+In this article, we have thrown light on the difference between Oracle 11g and 12c, the difference between Oracle 10g vs. 11g, advantages of Oracle 12c over 11g and 10g, etc. Alongside, we have shed light upon oracle 11 g new features, Oracle 10g new features, and the new features Oracle 12 c for your benefit.
+In case you have any further inputs related to Oracle 12c vs. 11g, then write to us in the Comments section below.
 We shall wait to hear from you.